dcalc/WaLSAtools_fork/docs/introduction.md

     === "Dominant Frequency"
         It is often important to find the dominant frequency at a particular pixel, or at all pixels over a region of interest.
-        The latter can iluustrate the spatial distribution of dominant frequency of the region.
+        The latter can illustrate the spatial distribution of dominant frequency of the region.
         However, this is worth noting that such dominant frequencies should be interpreted with great caution because multiple high-power peaks (with equal or comparable powers) may occur in a power spectrum.
         If there exist more than one peak with the exact same power, then the peak corresponding to the lowest frequency is returned.
         The dominant frequency can be determined for 1D power spectra calculated from any of the analysis methods described above (i.e., FFT, Lomb-Scargle, Wavelet, and HHT).

-        **The dominant-frequeny map shows the statistical distribution of osillations frequency over the region of interest**, though it may be biased to some extent.
+        **The dominant-frequency map shows the statistical distribution of oscillations frequency over the region of interest**, though it may be biased to some extent.

 !!! walsa-wavecross "Cross Correlations between two datasets"
     Correlations between any two (aligned) time series (e.g., two different parameters, or one parameter at, e.g., two different heights/locations in the solar atmosphere) can be explored by calculating the so-called **cross-spectrum** (also known as co-spectrum or cross-power), **coherence** levels, and **phase relationships**.
 These parameters can be determined for all the different analysis methods described above (i.e., FFT, Lomb-Scargle, Wavelet, and HHT).